-Instead of using the default tolerations with 300 seconds, you can consider setting tolerations with smaller timeouts if a five minute downtime of a Kafka broker or ZooKeeper is not acceptable for you.
+Instead of using the default tolerations with 300 seconds, you can consider setting tolerations with smaller timeouts if a five minute downtime of Kafka brokers, KRaft controllers or ZooKeeper nodes is not acceptable for you.

-For Kafka brokers it is possible to set tolerations globally in spec.kafka.template.pod.tolerations in the Kafka resource or you can set it only for a group of nodes in spec.template.pod.tolerations in the KafkaNodePool resource.
+For Kafka brokers it is possible to set tolerations globally using spec.kafka.template.pod.tolerations in the Kafka resource.
+Alternatively, you can set tolerations for a group of broker nodes only using spec.template.pod.tolerations in the KafkaNodePool resource.